 Again, be sure you’re checking your analytics and incorporating your customer’s favorite discounts, and sending at a time you know your customers are more apt to open.
+Your biggest asset is the data that lets you really know your customers.
 If you’re unsure where to start, check out our Holiday Survival Guide.

 While you may have the leeway to use non-brand colors at the holidays, don’t forget to coordinate that holiday color palette with your existing brand colors.
 Pure or saturated red and green are great for the holidays, but will they clash with your logo?
 Try to find colors that evoke that holiday spirit but also mix well with your colors.

 For example, here is a Christmas motif in the typical Christmas color scheme:

 The vibrant red and green are quite festive!
 But your brand colors are less saturated.
 Let’s say you have four brand colors: orange-red, navy, black, and light grey.
 Christmas red and green just aren’t going to fit naturally.